-Anamaya Resort Yoga and Scuba Certification Retreat
+5) Anamaya Resort Yoga and Scuba Certification Retreat

-While scuba diving is a popular activity in Costa Rica, yoga can be a great combination with this aquatic sport where you can maximize your relaxation and rejuvenation.
+While scuba diving is a popular activity in Costa Rica, yoga can be a great addition with this aquatic sport where you can maximize your relaxation and rejuvenation.

 This is a week-long retreat where you can do an early morning meditation on the resort’s yoga deck while having a great view of the mountain cliff and the Pacific Ocean.
-After which, you can proceed with your scuba certification where you can explore Montezuma’s rich marine life and healthy reef system.
+Then you can proceed with your scuba certification and explore Montezuma’s rich marine life and healthy reef system.

 The food in Anamaya is known to be one of the country’s healthiest foods where you can have the option to go vegan, vegetarian or gluten free.
 What’s best with Anamaya is you will be dining in their roof deck where Anamaya Resort is known to offer one of the best views in Costa Rica.